-It's a difficult task specially in information technology environment.

-It is the possibility of computer surveillance of work rate that allows decision makers to look more critically now than ever before at work output in offices and has no idea what's actually happening at the grass roots evel.
-By the time they find out, it's too late
+- ☐ It's a difficult task specially in information technology environment. - ☐ It is the possibility of computer surveillance of work rate that allows decision makers to look more critically now than ever before at work output in offices - ☐ Management gets the impression that the project is going well and has no idea what's actually happening at the grass roots level.
+By the time they find out, it's too